ncatlab/nlab-content/pages/0/3/3/1/1330/content.md

 +-- {: .un_rem}
 ###### Remark
 Reflective localizations are a special case of Dwyer--Kan localizations.
-This is  [kerodon, tag04JL](https://kerodon.net/tag/04JL).
+This is  [Kerodon, tag04JL](https://kerodon.net/tag/04JL).
 =--

 ## Examples